kvarak/dnd/docs/_Classes/ranger.md

 | 13th | *death ward* |
 | 17th | *dispel evil and good* |

 ### Phantom Sense
-At 3rd level, you gain the ability to magically sense the presence of ethereal undead creatures.
+You gain the ability to magically sense the presence of ethereal undead creatures.
 As an ***action***, you detect the location of the closest ethereal undead creature within 100 ft of you.
 You learn the CR of the creature, but not the exact type of the creature.

 ### Mind Impression
-Also at 3rd level, you can enhance your knowledge of the afterlife to whittle away the psyche of others.
-As a ***bonus action***, you designate one creature you can see within 30 feet of you.
+You can enhance your knowledge of the afterlife to whittle away the psyche of others.
+As a ***bonus action***, you designate one creature you can see within 30 ft of you.
 The next time you hit that creature on this turn with a weapon attack, all damage dealt by the attack becomes psychic damage, and the creature takes an extra 1d6 psychic damage from the attack.

 When you reach 11th level in this class, the extra damage increases to 2d6.

 ### Extra Attack
-Beginning at 5th level, you can attack twice, instead of once whenever you take the Attack action on your turn.
+You can attack twice, instead of once whenever you take the Attack action on your turn.

 ### Spiritual Sheath
-Starting at 7th level, you are well versed in the effects that the supernatural creatures can cause.
+You are well versed in the effects that the supernatural creatures can cause.
 You have advantage on any saving throw from undead creatures' special abilities, for example a ghost’s Possession or a specter’s Life Drain feature.

 ### Planar Blockade
-At 11th level, you can sense when a creature attempts to move out of this plane or travel and attempt to block it.
+You can sense when a creature attempts to move out of this plane or travel and attempt to block it.
 Whenever a creature within 60 feet of you attempts to teleport or use a feature to travel to another plane, similar to the *plane shift* spell, you can use your ***reaction*** to cause the target creature to make a Wisdom saving throw.
 On a failure, the creature’s attempt fails.

 ### Material Slip
-Finally at 15th level, you can alter your form to match the creatures you fight.
+You can alter your form to match the creatures you fight.
 As a ***bonus action***, you can magically transform yourself into a semi-ethereal form, one between the material plane and a spirit.
 While you are like this, you have resistance to all damage from creatures that are not ethereal, except for force damage.
 You do not have resistance from any creature that is ethereal.

 While in this form, you can move in any direction, including up and down, or through objects as difficult terrain.
 If you end your turn in an object, you take 10 force damage.
 You remain in this form for 1 minute.
 This feature ends early if you use a ***bonus action*** to do so, you fall unconscious, you die, or if you enter an area of antimagic.

 Once you use this feature, you cannot do so again until you finish a long rest.